Learn about Surrey's biodiversity goals, targets and conservation priorities.

-Our City is connected by a Green Infrastructure Network (“GIN”).
-The GIN is approximately 3,900 hectares of interconnected natural areas, green corridors and open space and is the backbone of the BCS.
+Our City is connected by a Green Infrastructure Network (GIN).
+The GIN is 3,900 hectares of interconnected natural areas, green corridors and open space and is central to the BCS.

-- Providing a diversity of habitat features throughout the City (“Sites”).
+- Provide a diversity of habitat features throughout the City (“Sites”).

-The BCS also summarizes the condition and recommendations for existing and proposed Hubs and Corridors.
-See Appendix J of the BCS.
+See a summary of the condition and recommendations for existing and proposed Hubs and Corridors.

-Approximately 2,700 hectares of the GIN is already secured through direct land dedication (e.g. parks) or other land use planning tools.
-For the GIN to achieve its intended benefits, a remaining 1,216 hectares will need to be protected or acquired.
+GIN lands are secured through direct land dedication (e.g. parks) or other land use planning tools.

-How will this be accomplished?
-The City is investigating innovative funding mechanisms to secure these lands.
-A portion of the remaining GIN is within the provincial Agricultural Land Reserve (ALR).
-The City recognizes the critical importance of our food lands and the need to support a strong and vibrant agricultural community.
+Part of the GIN is within the provincial Agricultural Land Reserve (ALR).
+Surrey recognizes the critical importance of our food lands and our agricultural community.

 Designing for Biodiversity

-The City’s new Biodiversity Design Guidelines were developed as a complementary tool to support implementation of the Biodiversity Conservation Strategy.
-In particular the guidelines will provide direction on a range of recommended actions including:
+The City’s Biodiversity Design Guidelines (BDGs) support the Biodiversity Conservation Strategy at the neighbourhood level.
+The guidelines provide direction on a range of actions to implement biodiversity objectives for projects:

 - Restoring degraded habitat during development